Canada–United Kingdom Trade Continuity Agreement: Trade & Investment

 Without the continuity agreement, Canadian food products such as maple syrup, biscuits and salmon could have been more expensive for British consumers as they would have faced taxes of up to 8% when entering the UK under the UK Global Tariff.

 Overall, the terms of the UK-Canada Trade Continuity Agreement are the same as the Comprehensive Economic and Trade Agreement.
-The text of the Agreement is expected to be released once it is signed by both parties.
+The text of the Agreement was expected to be released once signed by both parties.

+Expiration

+While the main agreement remains in force, certain chapters have expired: